-When you work with multiple Excel files, you will often have some cells pulling data from other workbooks.
+When you work with multiple Excel files, you may have cells that pull data from other workbooks.
 In that case, every connection to another file is a link.
-Say that you have Excel workbook File 1 that has value in cell B2 linked to cell B2 in workbook File 2.
+Say you have Excel workbook File 1 that has value in cell B2 linked to cell B2 in workbook File 2.

 The value in File 1 is automatically changed to Product Name, because of the link.
-In order to see and edit all links to the other workbooks, in the Ribbon, go to Data > Edit Links.
+To see and edit all links to the other workbooks, in the Ribbon, go to Data > Edit Links.

 In the pop-up window, you can see all workbooks that are connected to the current workbook.
-In our example, that is File2.xlsx.
+In this example, File2.xlsx.

 Break All Links

 If you don’t need existing connections to other workbooks and want to keep the existing values, you can break all links in the file.
-We also added one more connection to our example (cell B3 in File 1 is connected to cell B2 in File 3).
-In order to do this, follow these steps:
+There’s one additional connection in this example (cell B3 in File 1 is connected to cell B2 in File 3).

-2. In the Edit Links Window, (1) on the keyboard press CTRL + A, to select all connections, then (2) press Break Links (confirm the pop-up message), and (3) Close the window.
+- While in the Edit Links window, press CTRL + A to select all connections, click Break Links (confirm the pop-up message), and Close the window.

 As you can see, the value in File 1, cell B2 is not connected to File 2 anymore.
-This also applies to cell B3.
+The same applies to cell B3.

-If you go and edit values in File 2, cell B2 to Product and File 3, cell B3 also to Product, you can see that values in cells B2 and B3 in File 1 remain the same.
+Now, if you edit values in File 2 or File 3, the File 1 values in cells B2 and B3 in remain the same.